 Daisy has always enjoyed being the center of yak attention.
 Having nursed for a full 8 months, Daisy has great confirmation and a wonderful thick coat, producing large quantities of fiber every year.
 Now 4+ yrs old, her independent and bossy personality has mellowed and she loves a good head scratch.
 That being said, her Princess qualities have served her well in assuming the matriarch position in the herd.

-UPDATE: Daisy has two fine bull calves herself now!
-See Apollo and Quixote below!
+UPDATE: Daisy has three fine bull calves herself now!
+See Apollo, Quixote, and Sol below!

 This is Daisy's mom, Mandalay, watching over her.
 Mandalay is a Native Black yak originally from Pine Mountain Ranch via Sweet Home (where Daisy was born).
 Mandalay had three calves with us: Daisy, Eclipse, and Hershey.
 We named her after the royal Burmese capitol city because it evokes distant lands in the general vicinity (okay, just south) of her ancestral roots.